In this guide, discover the four key ways flexible workspaces improve productivity and our top tips on how to maximise them.

 However, studies have shown that flexible working makes 74% employees feel more productive.
 In this blog, we’ll explore how flexible workspaces make people improve productivity, how to maximise productivity in your workplace, and how to find the best flexible space for you.

-Whether you’re a business owner or an employee, flexible working makes 76% of people feel more motivated, and this is in part due to the increased autonomy.
+Whether you’re a business owner or an employee, flexible working makes 76% of people feel more motivated, in part due to the increased autonomy.
 This is because businesses that utilise flexible workspaces, like Tramshed Tech, allow you to work when and where suits you best, which instils a higher sense of motivation and ownership of tasks and projects.

 It’s a common misconception that flexible workspaces are loud and that it’s difficult to get work done; the reality is very different.
 Modern flexible workspaces provide a wide range of working environments to suit your needs, from quiet zones to collaboration spaces and breakout areas.